Shenr0n/flow-log-count/README.md

 ### Instructions to Compile/Run
 - I used Python 3.9.1 for this assessment.
 - All input files should be in the same folder as the program "flow_log_count.py" and "protocol-numbers-1.csv" **Files required.**
-- The flow logs and lookup table inputs should be in files called "flow_log.txt" and "lookup_table.csv" respectively.
-Renaming of your input files might be required, if necessary.
+- The program takes two input file names as command line arguments.
+These are the flow logs and lookup table.
+- The order and names of input files provided in the command line during execution is important.
+First argument is the flow log file and second is lookup table.
+The terminal example is provided below.
 - Two files are generated as outputs "tags_count.txt" and "port_protocol_count.txt".

 ##### After all input and program files are in the same folder, the following can be input in terminal to generate output files:

 ```
-python3 flow_log_count.py
+python3 flow_log_count.py flow_log_file_name.txt lookup_table_file_name.csv
 ```
 or
 ```
-python flow_log_count.py
+python flow_log_count.py flow_log_file_name.txt lookup_table_file_name.csv
 ```

 ### Other References